-In connection with its clinical trials, the Company makes payments to customers for reimbursement of clinical trial materials and customer's costs incurred to execute specific clinical trial protocols related to the Company's OCS products, (reduction which are recorded as a reduction of revenue), revenue.
-For each of the three and six months ended June 30, 2024 and 2023, the net impact of adjustments to revenue for such payments made were insignificant.
+In connection with its clinical trials, the Company makes payments to customers for reimbursement of clinical trial materials and customer's costs incurred to execute specific clinical trial protocols related to the Company's OCS products, which are recorded as a reduction of revenue.
+For each of the three and six months ended June 30, 2024 September 30, 2024 and 2023, the net impact of adjustments to revenue for such payments were insignificant.

-The Company also makes payments to customers to obtain information related to post-approval studies or existing standard-of-care protocols unrelated to the Company's OCS products (operating expenses), and records such payments as operating expenses.
-For the three and six months ended March 31, 2024 and 2023, the Company did not record any adjustments to revenue related to such payments.
-For the three months ended March 31, 2024 and 2023, June 30, 2024, the Company recorded \$0.3 1.2 million and \$0.1 2.7 million, respectively, to research and development of operating expense related to these costs.
-For the three and six months ended June 30, 2023, the Company recorded \$0.5 million and \$0.8 million, respectively, of operating expense related to these payments.
+The Company also makes payments to customers to obtain information related to post-approval studies or existing standard-of-care protocols unrelated to the Company's OCS products and records such payments as operating expenses.
+For the three and six months ended June 30, 2024 September 30, 2024, the Company recorded \$1.2 million and \$2.7 million, respectively, of operating expense related to these costs.
+For the three and six months ended June 30, 2023 September 30, 2023, the Company recorded \$0.5 million and \$0.8 million, respectively, of operating expense related to these payments.